al-obrien/website/content/home/banner.md

 <br>

-A collection of articles covering many topics for data science.
+A collection of articles primarily covering a variety of data topics, with a few minor diversions.

 <br>
 <br>